threatcode/packaging/README.md

 You do that here:
 <https://gitlab.com/-/profile/personal_access_tokens>

-Store your key in the `.gitlab-token` file (within this folder) with this command (replace XXX with the real token): <!--This is for shell scripts/salsa -->
+Store your key in the `./.gitlab-token` file (the root of this folder) with this command (replace XXX with the real token): <!--This is for shell scripts/salsa -->

 ```bash
 $ echo "SALSA_TOKEN='XXX'" > ./.gitlab-token